Famous Christian Martyrs and Why They Died

 St. Lawrence was among the seven deacons tasked with helping the less privileged under Pope Sixtus II who was also persecuted by Valerian.
 The soldiers of the emperor arrested Sixtus and beheaded him along with his deacons.
 Following the death of the pope, Lawrence started distributing the money and possessions of the Church to the poorest people in the city.
 Valerian heard the news about this, so he offered St. Lawrence clemency in exchange for bringing him the fortune hidden away by the church in three days.

 St. Lawrence was buried in a cemetery in Via Tiburtina.
 Constantine would later build a Basilica in that location.
 Today, St. Lawrence is hailed as the patron saint of the poor due to his legacy of helping the less privileged during his life.
+Additionally, he is among the most highly venerated saints of the ancient Roman Church.
+His feast ranks next to the feasts of Saints Peter and Paul in the Roman sanctoral cycle.
+“From the rising of the sun unto its setting,” says St. Leo, “whenever the glory of Levites beams forth in splendor, Rome is deemed no less illustrious because of Lawrence than Jerusalem because of Stephen.”

 3. St. Margaret Clitherow, Pressed to Death